-Still feeling a little drowsy this week?
-It would be no surprise if you are!
-On Sunday, March 12, we “sprung” forward one hour to accommodate the longer days of spring, but we also lost a precious hour of sleep.
+Do you ever find yourself feeling a little drowsy the week following the Daylight Saving time change?
+It would be no surprise if you do!
+On Sunday, March 8, we will “spring” forward one hour to accommodate the longer days of spring, but we will also lose a precious hour of sleep.
 And while the additional daylight is refreshing, this disruption of our sleep schedules can have negative effects on our health and safety.

 Drowsy Driving is Dangerous Driving